 State Designs

 In designing case review processes, many states have built on existing approaches to foster care review that are familiar to agency staff and court personnel.
-It is worth noting however, that young adults have different needs and greater abilities to participate than children under 18.
-Like other design aspects of extended care, review processes must be developmentally appropriate: young people should be actively engaged in the review process; reviewers should give deference to their views and their preferences regarding plan content, services and placement; and young people should be allowed to assume increasing responsibilities for their lives as they approach adulthood.
+It is worth noting, however, that young adults have different needs and greater abilities to participate than children under 18.
+Like other design aspects of extended care, review processes must be developmentally appropriate: Young people should be actively engaged in the review process; reviewers should give deference to their preferences regarding plan content, services and placement; and young people should be allowed to assume increasing responsibilities for their lives as they approach adulthood.
 In their Issue Brief Re-examining the Foster Care Review Process: Extended Foster Care as a Catalyst for Improved Practices and Better Outcomes, the Jim Casey Youth Opportunities Initiative identified three core principles to guide jurisdictions in designing and implementing review processes for young adults:

 Reviews should be conducted in venues that are youth/young adult friendly.